Schedule Now Pay Bill

 Low vision rehabilitation

-Age-related macular degeneration doesn't affect your side vision and usually doesn't cause total blindness.
-But it can reduce or eliminate your central vision.
-Central vision is necessary for reading, driving and recognizing people's faces.
+Age-related macular degeneration doesn't affect your side vision and typically doesn't cause total blindness.
+But it can reduce or eliminate central vision.
+You need central vision to read, drive and recognize people's faces.
 It may help for you to get care from a low vision rehabilitation specialist, an occupational therapist, your eye doctor and others trained in low vision rehabilitation.
 They can help you find ways to adapt to your changing vision.

 Surgery to implant a telescopic lens

-For selected people with advanced dry macular degeneration in both eyes, an option to improve vision may be surgery to implant a telescopic lens in one eye.
-The telescopic lens, which looks like a tiny plastic tube, is equipped with lenses that magnify your field of vision.
+For some people with advanced dry macular degeneration in both eyes, an option to improve vision may be surgery to implant a telescopic lens in one eye.
+The telescopic lens, which looks like a tiny plastic tube, has lenses that magnify your field of vision.
 The telescopic lens implant may improve both distance and close-up vision, but it has a very narrow field of view.
-It can be particularly useful in an urban environment to aid in identifying street signs.
+It can be useful in urban settings as an aid to see street signs.

 Lifestyle and home remedies

 • Manage your other medical conditions.
-If you have cardiovascular disease or high blood pressure, for example, take your medicine and follow your provider's instructions for controlling the condition.
+If you have cardiovascular disease or high blood pressure, for example, take your medicine and follow your healthcare team's instructions for controlling the condition.

 • Maintain a healthy weight and exercise regularly.
 If you need to lose weight, reduce the number of calories you eat and increase the amount of exercise you get each day.